 Frequently Asked Questions

-There has been a lot of information reported about West Virginia Academy and charter schools in general.
 We address some of the most common concerns and questions parents are asking about this unique new approach to public education.

 Q: Does West Virginia Academy charge tuition like private schools?